PhotonVision/photonvision-docs/source/docs/programming/photonlib/hardware-in-the-loop-sim.rst

 Hardware In The Loop Simulation
 ===============================

 Hardware in the loop simulation is using a physical device, such as a PhotonVision camera, to enhance simulation capabilities.
-This is useful for developing and validating code before the camera is attached to a robot.
+This is useful for developing and validating code before the camera is attached to a robot, as well as reducing the work required to get simulation with PhotonVision up and running.

 The first step is to install PhotonVision on your target device.
 Instructions can be found `here <https://docs.photonvision.org/en/latest/docs/getting-started/installation/sw_install/index.html>`_ for all devices.